There are three main types of skin cancer:

 - Examine the affected area of skin.
-They may use an instrument called a dermascope, which looks like a magnifying glass with a light.
+They may use an instrument called a dermatoscope, which looks like a magnifying glass with a light.

-- Ask you questions about how long you have had it and if you have noticed any changes.
+- Ask how long you have had it and if you have noticed any other changes.

 It is not always possible to tell the difference between skin cancers and benign (non-cancerous) conditions just by examining the skin.
-The doctors may advise you to have a sample of tissue taken (biopsy).
-This is a simple procedure which you can have in the outpatient department.
+Your doctor may advise that you have a sample of tissue taken (biopsy).
+This is a simple procedure that you can have in an outpatient department.

-The dermatologist will remove all or part of the affected area and send it to the laboratory.
-A doctor who specialises in analysing cells (pathologist) will then look at it under a microscope.
+You have a local anaesthetic to numb the area first.
+Then they remove all or part of the affected area and send it to the laboratory.
+A doctor who specialises in analysing cells (pathologist) will look at it under a microscope.

 Further tests after diagnosis

-You probably will not need any further tests.
-This is because the cancer is usually removed completely during the biopsy and BCCs almost never spread.
+You will not usually need any further tests, as long as the cancer has been completely removed.
+This is because BCCs almost never spread.

-They may also feel the lymph nodes close to the cancer to check if they are enlarged.
-Rarely, they may recommend an operation to take samples if they think the cancer may have spread there.
+Your doctor may feel the lymph nodes close to the cancer to check whether any are enlarged.

 A PET-CT scan is a combination of a CT scan, which takes a series of x-rays to build up a three-dimensional picture, and a positron emission tomography (PET) scan.
 A PET scan uses low-dose radiation to measure the activity of cells in different parts of the body.